I. What is the UCC?

 IV.
 Treatises and Journals

-ABCs of the UCC (Call number varies).
+ABCs of the UCC (library call number varies; also available online in Bloomberg Law Books & Treatises).
 This American Bar Association series devotes one volume to each Article of the UCC (except Article 6).
 Each book highlights key provisions of the Article and includes useful tips and illustrations.
 Each book in this series has a different call number, based on the subject of the Article covered.
 To locate the books, search the Duke Libraries catalog by entering “ABCs of the UCC” as a “Title” search and select the appropriate UCC Article.

 Ronald A. Anderson, Anderson on the Uniform Commercial Code, 3d ed.
-(KF879.5 .A2 A53 and Westlaw/WestlawNext: ANDR-UCC).
+(KF879.5 .A2 A53 & online in WestlawNext: ANDR-UCC).
 This multi-volume treatise is arranged by topic.
 In addition to providing the official text of the UCC, it provides finding aids and extensive cross-references.
 Pocket parts and supplements update the print version.

-William D. Hawkland, Uniform Commercial Code Series (KF879 .A45 H38 and Westlaw/WestlawNext: HAWKLAND).
+William D. Hawkland, Uniform Commercial Code Series (KF879 .A45 H38 & online in WestlawNext: HAWKLAND).
 Hawkland’s treatise provides a section-by-section commentary on the UCC, the Uniform Computer Information Transactions Act, and the Uniform Electronic Transactions Act.
 It also includes a volume containing state variations on the official Code.

-Thomas M. Quinn, Quinn's Uniform Commercial Code Commentary and Law Digest (KF880.3 .Q45).
-A revised second edition of this multi-volume publication was issued beginning in 2001 with cumulative softbound supplements, offering a quick capsule survey of UCC case law developments.
+Thomas M. Quinn, Quinn's Uniform Commercial Code Commentary and Law Digest Revised Second Edition (KF880.3 .Q45 & online in WestlawNext).
+A revised second edition of this multi-volume publication was issued beginning in 2001, offering a quick capsule survey of UCC case law developments.
 It is arranged by UCC section number and includes helpful information such as state variations of the UCC, editorial commentary, short case annotations and cross references to other parts of the Code.

 Bradford Stone, Uniform Commercial Code in a Nutshell, 7th ed.
 (Reserve KF889.3.S75 2012).
 This broad overview of the UCC offers an introduction to the Code with a brief history and useful illustrations.

 James J. White and Robert S. Summers.
 Uniform Commercial Code, 6th ed.
 (Reserve KF890 .W45 2010).
-As part of the Hornbook Series, this book is intended for law students as a relatively concise introduction the UCC, spanning 900 plus pages.
+As part of the Hornbook Series, this one-volume book is intended for law students as a relatively concise introduction the UCC.
 The book gives thorough background on Articles 2, 3, and 9 including case annotations to specific provisions of the UCC.

-Damages Under the Uniform Commercial Code (KF836 .A962).
+Damages Under the Uniform Commercial Code (KF836 .A962 & online in WestlawNext as Damages Under the UCC database).
 This two-volume serial is updated annually and provides comprehensive coverage of remedies available under the UCC.

 Uniform Commercial Code Law Journal (v.
-1 - ) (Periodicals, Level 4 and electronic).
+1 - ) (Periodicals, Level 4 & online in WestlawNext as UCC Law Journal).
 This journal is a commercial publication dating back to 1968.
 It is available in print as well as electronically and historically published once per year, but is now releasing multiple issues per year.

 Searching for Books and Journals